hootcode99/hootcode99/README.md

 **`Passionate about solving problems with data`**

 I'm a CS Master's graduate from the Georgia Institute of Technology.
-I spent my time as a Ramblin' Wreck developing skills in AI/ML.
+I spent my time as a Ramblin' Wreck developing skills in data science & AI/ML.

 ---
 ## Tools I'm Familiar With